Moving In or Out of an Apartment in North Vancouver: Elevator and Strata Tips

 Step 3: Review Insurance Requirements

-Some buildings require proof of mover liability insurance.
+Some buildings require proof of mover liability insurance before granting access.
+Confirm this with strata in advance.

 Step 4: Reserve Parking

-Ensure movers can park close to the entrance.
+Ensure movers can park close to the building entrance.
+Arrange a loading zone or reserved spot where possible.

 Step 5: Pack Completely Before Moving Day